TurboVega/agon-vdp/src/src/docs/otf_render.md

 The commands below use numbers with the following meaning and ranges:

 <br><br>id: A specific primitive ID in the range 0 to 65535, where 0 is the root primitve.
+In this document, it refers to a render primitive, which is an enhanced bitmap primitive.
 <br><br>pid: A parent primitive ID in the range 0 to 65535, where 0 is the root primitve.
 <br><br>mid: A specific mesh ID in the range 0 to 65535.
 This is not a primitive ID.
 <br><br>oid: A specific object ID in the range 0 to 65535.
 This is not a primitive ID.